 I have over 17 years of progressive experience in Higher Education administration and am a leader in social media and technology integration, education, and assessment.
 I have worked in various Student Affairs/Student Life departments such as the Campus Center, Residence Life and Student Activities, and currently serve as Assistant to the Vice President of Student Affairs at Bridgewater State University.
 I am also enrolled as a doctoral student at Johnson and Wales University with the goal of earning my Ed.D. in Educational Leadership in the spring of 2016.
 My research interests include digital identity, technology literacy, student engagement and retention through social media, and underrepresented student access to technology.
-I currently serves as Co-Chair of ACPA’s Presidential Task Force on Digital Technology in Higher Education and was recently named a 2015 ACPA Diamond Honoree.
+I currently serve as Co-Chair of ACPA’s Presidential Task Force on Digital Technology in Higher Education and was recently named a 2015 ACPA Diamond Honoree.

 I believe that understanding one’s digital identity and gaining literacy in technology should be part of the core curriculum in a 21st century Liberal Arts education; that every enrolled college student should have access to high speed internet at home while matriculated; and that the most powerful learning happens when it is peer to peer.
 My professional goal is to hold a position in senior leadership in or connected to Higher Education, providing innovative solutions to the ever-changing education landscape.